decretist/Dissertation/Chapter1/chapter1.markdown

 Roman law during the second and third decades of the twelfth century.
-The immediate impetus for the revival was the recovery of the great *libri legales* from which law had been taught in the late Roman world, most important, the *Digest* of Justinian, because it provided the pattern for jurisprudence as a systematic intellectual activity.[12]
+The immediate impetus for the revival was the recovery of the great *libri legales* from which law had been taught in the late Roman world, most importantly, the *Digest* of Justinian, because it provided the pattern for jurisprudence as a systematic intellectual activity.[12]
 The early Romanists therefore did not need to create textbooks for their students as Gratian had to for his.